ben-xD/talkdash/README.md

   - Support event hosts and audience
   - Implement GitHub and Google OAuth.
 See https://lucia-auth.com/oauth/
   - Implement rate limiting for auth endpoints using Redis, Upstash, or Cloudflare-KV?
+- Fix type safety: When lucia promise is not awaited, typescript doesn't detect it.
 - Implement audience mode
 - Add access control for event host controls
 - Nicer glow background